marsupialtail/SVS/kernel dev notes.md

 Notes for approximating input gradient:
 - if we just pass back tf.zeros, every other layer custom grad, excluding size 1 filter. we are going to have 5.774 with tony_grad for the filters.
 This means the potential saving for input_layer grad approx is around 1 second for every other layer, similar to the potential savings for the filter grad approx, which is expected.

+Notes for offloading sum and max_idx calc to Tensorflow
+- Don't do it.
+It's too slow.
+(6.7 baseline with no calc in my kernel)